Gemini

 The exchange lists a mix of major assets, altcoins, and stablecoins.

 Funding options span bank transfer, wire, and cards (Visa and Mastercard).
 Apple Pay, Google Pay, and PayPal are supported.
-Withdrawals go to bank or wire only.
+Withdrawals are sent to bank or wire only.

-Instant buys on the standard interface are simple but include both a transaction and a convenience fee.
+On the standard interface, instant buys are straightforward but include both a transaction and a convenience fee.

 Trading Platform

-The platform offers a basic interface for newcomers and ActiveTrader for advanced users with TradingView charts, real-time order books, and lower fees.
+The platform offers a basic interface for newcomers and ActiveTrader for advanced users, with TradingView charts, real-time order books, and lower fees on qualifying order types.

 Available orders include market, limit, stop-limit, and Immediate-or-Cancel.
 ActiveTrader also supports Fill-or-Kill, Maker-or-Cancel, and Good ’Til Canceled.

 After securing a MiFID 2 license in Malta, Gemini rolled out derivatives with perpetual contracts and tiered maker/taker pricing.
-Reported spot volume was about $214,422,360.57 in 2025 on CoinMarketCap, sufficient for most retail order sizes.
+Reported spot volume was about $214,422,360.57 in 2025 on CoinMarketCap, which may be sufficient for many retail order sizes.

 Supported Wallets and Custody

-As a custodial exchange, Gemini holds assets for you—convenient for users who do not want to manage private keys.
-Non-custodial wallets provide full control but shift security entirely to the user.
+As a custodial exchange, Gemini holds assets for you, which can suit users who prefer not to manage private keys.
+Non-custodial wallets provide full control but place security responsibility entirely on the user.

-Gemini Custody serves institutions and high-net-worth clients with insured cold storage and extra controls.
+Gemini Custody serves institutions and high-net-worth clients with insured cold storage and added controls.

 You can withdraw to hardware wallets such as Ledger or Trezor.
-Once assets leave the exchange, safeguard your seed phrase carefully.
+Once assets leave the exchange, protect your seed phrase carefully.

 Earning and Lending

 There are no crypto-backed loans or broad yield features at this time.
-Keep an eye on announcements in case earning products return.
+If earning products return, they would likely be announced through Gemini’s updates.

 Security Measures